Sinus Surgery for Sinusitis, Sinus Issues and Breathing problems in Melbourne, VIC

 - Improved breathing

-- In most patients, the procedure passes without any complications with none to moderate postoperative pain
+- In most patients, the procedure passes without any complications with no to moderate postoperative pain

-- Reduces the frequency and severity of nasal infections
+- Reduces not only the frequency but also the severity of nasal infections

 - Better sleep quality